 SIBO stands for small intestinal bacterial overgrowth

-Small intestinal bacterial overgrowth (SIBO) occurs when too many gut bacteria are in the wrong place in the digestive tract.
+Small Intestinal Bacterial Overgrowth (SIBO) happens when too many bacteria take over the small intestine.
+This overgrowth disrupts digestion, making it harder for your body to absorb nutrients and leading to frustrating SIBO symptoms like bloating, diarrhea, constipation, and even fatigue.
 We need gut bacteria to live.
 They are vital to maintaining health.
 But, they cause problems if they aren’t where they are supposed to be.

 SIBO Symptoms